dolliars/heyheather/me/index.md

 # Whyy?
 I want to become a better programmer.
 And how will I achieve that?
 By programming more and presenting/explaining the acquired knowledge to someone.
 And who is that someone?
 That someone is my friend Heather.
-I will be blogging to her about what I've been working on.
+I will be writing to her about what I've been working on.
 My plan is to post every Sunday.
 There.
 It's on the Internet.

 Heather, you don't have to read this.